 In order to help all of them regain their peaceful daily lives in less than no time without leaving even a single soul behind in this difficult situation,” the Emperor said.

-Lastly, we have a kind message in video from Lady Gaga,
+Lastly, we have a kind message in video from Lady Gaga on an occasion of 10th anniversary,

-We pray that his soul may rest in peace.
+We pray that their souls may rest in peace.

-The ‘Miracle Pine,’ a lone tree that survived in a coastal forest flattened by the deadly tsunami 10 years ago, in Rikuzentakata, Iwate Prefecture, on Thursday
+The ‘Miracle Pine,’ a lone tree that survived in a coastal forest flattened by the deadly tsunami 10 years ago, on 10th anniversary in Rikuzentakata, Iwate Prefecture, on Thursday